Helli/field-extensions/README.md

 # field-extensions
 Field Extensions in Isabelle/HOL – an interdisciplinary verification project based on isabelle-dev.

-The theories in _VectorSpace_by_HoldenLee/_ stem from https://devel.isa-afp.org/entries/VectorSpace.html and https://devel.isa-afp.org/browser_info/current/AFP/Jordan_Normal_Form/Missing_VectorSpace.html.
+The theories in _VectorSpace_by_HoldenLee/_ stem from the *Archive of Formal Proofs* (AFP), cf. https://devel.isa-afp.org/entries/VectorSpace.html and https://devel.isa-afp.org/browser_info/current/AFP/Jordan_Normal_Form/Missing_VectorSpace.html.
 I have slightly adjusted them to better use the new HOL-Algebra: